WordPress/Marcomms-Meetups/README.md

 # Marcomms-Meetups
-This repo is being merged with the new central repository for the WordPress Marketing Team 'Marketing-Team'.
-Please add updates there.
+This repository was part of the migration from Trello for the Marketing Team.
+Please use the discussion area in [the main Marketing repository](https://github.com/WordPress/Marketing-Team) under the WordPress organization.
+Items have been transferred for archive purposes and this repo will be deleted/ archived.

 **Previous information
 **This is a place to produce, collaborate and store all information that pertains to marcomms with regards to WP meetups.